kumahq/kuma-website/docs/docs/1.2.0/networking/dns.md

 # DNS

+In Kuma version 1.2.0, DNS on the data plane proxy is enabled by default on Kubernetes.
+You can also continue to deploy with [DNS on the control plane](#control-plane-dns).

-## Data plane proxy built in DNS
+## Data plane proxy DNS

-In this mode, instead of using the control plane based DNS server, all the name lookups are handled locally by each data plane proxy.
-This allows for more robust handling of name resolution.
+In this mode, all name lookups are handled locally by the data plane proxy.
+This approach allows for more robust handling of name resolution.

-### Kubernetes

-As Data plane proxy built in DNS is the default mode, you don't have to do anything to enable it on Kubernetes
+On Kubernetes, this is the default.
+You must enable it manually on universal deployments.

 ### Universal

 In Universal mode, the `kumactl install transparent-proxy` and `kuma-dp` processes enable DNS resolution to .mesh addresses.

+Prerequisites:

-Prerequisite: All three binaries -- `kuma-dp`, `envoy` and `coredns` -- must run in the worker node (i.e. the node that is running your service mesh workload).
+- `kuma-dp`, `envoy`, and `coredns` must run on the worker node -- that is, the node that runs your service mesh workload.
-`core-dns` must also be in the PATH so that `kuma-dp` can access it.
-Or you can specify the location with the `--dns-coredns-path` flag.
-You should also create a user to run the `kuma-dp` process.
-On Ubuntu for example this can be done with the following command: `useradd -U kuma-dp`.
-You will need to run the `kuma-dp` process from a DIFFERENT user than the user you wish to test with in order for resolution to work correctly.
+- `core-dns` must be in the PATH so that `kuma-dp` can access it.
+  - You can also the location with the `--dns-coredns-path` flag.
+- User created to run the `kuma-dp` process.
+You must run the `kuma-dp` process with a different user than the user you test with.
+Otherwise, name resolution might not work.
+  - On Ubuntu, for example, you can run: `useradd -U kuma-dp`.

-1. Specify the two additional flags `--skip-resolv-conf` and `--redirect-dns` to the [transparent proxy](transparent-proxying/) iptables rules:
+1. Specify the flags `--skip-resolv-conf` and `--redirect-dns` in the [transparent proxy](transparent-proxying/) iptables rules:

     ```shell
     $ kumactl install transparent-proxy \